sway/arduino-apple-remote/README.md

 # Apple Remote library for Arduino

-This library uses a IR led to emit codes that mimic those sent by the [Apple Remote][1].
+This library can work with an IR Receiver and an IR LED to decode and emit [Apple Remote][1] IR codes.

-The IR led is expected to be wired to your Arduino's pin #3.
+The IR led is expected to be wired to the Arduino's pin #3 and GND.

+The IR receiver is expected to be wired to the Arduino's pin #2, GND and 5V.

 ## Code example